jonas089/L2-sequencer-utils/whitepaper/sequencer.md

         / ROUND_DURATION;
 ```

 A block is stored when a round concludes successfully.
-There can be multiple rounds for a single block height in case the selected validator fails to commit a random number for a round.
+There can be multiple rounds for a single block height in case the selected validator fails to commit a random number for that round.

-In cases where the `committing_validator` fails to commit a random number by the end of the round, a new validator will be selected (the next validator in the fixed set of validators).
-The validator chosen to commit a random number is chosen such that:
+If the `committing_validator` fails to commit a random number by the end of the round, a new validator will be selected (the next validator in the fixed set of validators).
+The validator chosen to commit a random number is selected based on the following criteria:

 ```rust
     let committing_validator = validators[round % (validators.len() - 1)]